jodiefostersarmy/scrapedigging/README.md

 ### Endpoints

-Using [Swagger.io](https://editor.swagger.io) (version 2.0), the endpoints are documented in the `swagger.yaml` file.
+Using [Swagger.io](https://editor.swagger.io) (version 2.0), the endpoints are documented in the `swagger.yaml` file in the `.github` folder.
 This will be the root document object for the Scrape Digging API specification, and can be interactively viewed using the editor to render the OpenAPI specs.